tudo-aqua/paper-reproduction-package-ase2021/README.md

 "
 by Malte Mues and Falk Howar, accepted for Automated Software Engineering 2021 (ASE 2021).

+The reproduction package allows to rerun the analysis presented in the paper and contains the data from solver runs used to compute the presented figures.
+You might use the data presented in the SQLite database to create your own solver strategy and compute an estimate for the potential of your strategy.
+In the future, you might transfer the analysis method for other domains than string solving.

-Here is the abstract so that you already have an idea of the paper's goal:
+If you have not read the paper yet, here is the abstract so that you already have an idea of the paper's goal:

 > Many modern software engineering tools integrate SMT decision procedures and rely on the accuracy and performance of SMT solvers.
 We describe four basic patterns for integrating constraint solvers (earliest verdict, majority vote, feature-based solver selection, and verdict-based second attempt) that can be used for combining individual solvers into meta-decision procedures that balance accuracy, performance, and cost – or optimize for one of these metrics.
 In order to evaluate the effectiveness of meta-solving, we analyze and minimize 16 existing benchmark suites and benchmark seven state-of-the-art SMT solvers on 17k unique instances.
 From the obtained performance data, we can estimate the performance of different meta-solving strategies.
-We validate our results by implementing and analyzing one strategy.
+We validate our results by implementing and analyzing two strategies.
 As additional results, we obtain (a) the first benchmark suite of unique SMT string problems with validated expected verdicts, (b) an extensive dataset containing data on benchmark instances as well as on the performance of individual decision procedures and several meta-solving strategies on these instances, and (c) a framework for generating data that can easily be used for similar analyses on different benchmark instances or for different decision procedures.

 As stated, the contribution consist of multiple steps.
 The documentation of the reproduction package is oriented along these steps.
 It will first present the duplicate detection and operator feature computation.
 In continuation, we present the ground truth computation and the conducted performance analysis.
 The material for the feature-based solver selection concludes the reproduction package.